olivierverdier/dispatch/README.md

 Sending signals
 ---------------

-To send a signal, call :literal:`Signal.send`.
+To send a signal, call `Signal.send`.
 You must provide the `sender` argument, and may provide as many other keyword arguments as you like.

 For example, here's how sending our `pizza_done` signal might look: